kushalprakash6/Standalone-5G-netowrk-simulation/documentation/Installation guide.md

-# Installation guide for windows:

-# Here are the steps-by-step installations to install Ubuntu 20.04.6 using VMWare on a Windows System:
+# Installation guide for windows to install Ubuntu 20.04.6 using VMWare:

-# Requirements:
+## Requirements:
 -> Download and install VMWare Workstation Player or VMWare Workstation Pro (both have similar process for installing Ubuntu).
 -> Download the Ubuntu 20.04.6 ISO image from the official Ubuntu website, "https://releases.ubuntu.com/focal/ubuntu-20.04.6-desktop-amd64.iso"